-- 1. The Social Partnership and Public Procurement (Wales) Bill provides for a framework to enhance the well-being of the people of Wales by improving public services through social partnership working, promoting fair work and social responsible public procurement. - 2.
-In summary, the Bill makes provision for: - the establishment of a Social Partnership Council; - a statutory duty on certain public bodies to seek consensus or compromise with their recognised trade unions (or where there is no recognised trade union) other representatives of their staff, when setting their well-being objectives and delivering on those objectives under section 3(2) of the WFG Act 2015; - a statutory duty on Welsh Ministers to consult social partners, employers and worker representatives through the Social Partnership Council when delivering on their well-being objectives under section 3(2)(b) of the WFG Act 2015; - amendment of section 4 of the WFG Act 2015 by substituting 'fair work' for 'decent work' within the existing "A prosperous Wales" goal; - a statutory duty on certain public bodies to consider socially responsible public procurement when carrying out procurement, to set objectives in relation to well-being goals, and to publish a procurement strategy - certain public bodies to carry out contract management duties to ensure that socially responsible outcomes are pursued through supply chains. - reporting duties to be imposed on the public bodies and Welsh Ministers in relation to the Social Partnership Duty and Procurement duty.
+- The Social Partnership and Public Procurement (Wales) Bill provides for a framework to enhance the well-being of the people of Wales by improving public services through social partnership working, promoting fair work and social responsible public procurement. - 2.
+In summary, the Bill makes provision for: - the establishment of a Social Partnership Council (SPC); - a statutory duty on certain public bodies to seek consensus or compromise with their recognised trade unions (or where there is no recognised trade union) other representatives of their staff, when setting their well-being objectives and delivering on those objectives under section 3(2) of the WFG Act 2015; - a statutory duty on Welsh Ministers to consult social partners, employers and worker representatives through the SPC when delivering on their well-being objectives under section 3(2)(b) of the WFG Act 2015; - amendment of section 4 of the WFG Act 2015 by substituting 'fair work' for 'decent work' within the existing "A prosperous Wales" goal; - a statutory duty on certain public bodies to consider socially responsible public procurement when carrying out procurement, to set objectives in relation to well-being goals, and to publish a procurement strategy; - certain public bodies to carry out contract management duties to ensure that socially responsible outcomes are pursued through supply chains; - reporting duties to be imposed on the public bodies and Welsh Ministers in relation to the Social Partnership Duty and Procurement duty; - a procurement subgroup of the SPC to provide information and advice to the SPC about the procurement duties imposed on contracting authorities.